eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 #### Parsing HTTP headers

 These are the routines responsible for parsing the HTTP protocol headers and create the `scope` dictionary that is going to be provided for the app.
+I used the built-in module `urllib` to parse the URL and separate the path from the query_string.

 ```python
 from urllib.parse import urlparse